folkehelseinstituttet/Fhi.Frontend.Style/CONTRIBUTING.md

   2. Before pull request, remember to update `CHANGELOG.md` PS.If you are not releasing changes right away, add `Unreleased` instead of version number to `CHANGELOG.md`
   3. Push feature branch, create pull request with a good name, and a comment if necessary
-  4. After approved review a maintainer will merge to `main`
+  4. After approved review, squash and merge to `main`

 #### Release branches